juju/docs/src/en/models-upgrade.md

-Title: Model upgrades
+Title: Upgrading models

-# Model upgrades
+# Upgrading models

 A model is upgraded by upgrading the version of Juju running within it, in the form of machine agents and unit agents.
 Agents are pieces of software that run